fair-ease/book-ocean-bgc/book/04-User manual/142a-toolByTool.md

 ---

 :::{important} Before starting
-Before running the QCV procedure tool by tool, be sure that your environement ([prerequisite and data management](#galaxyUserManual1)) are ready!
+Before running the QCV procedure tool by tool, be sure that your environement (@my-chapterG1 & @my-chapterG2) are ready!
 :::

 ::::{important} Then !